 Deciding to file a court case is not a simple or straightforward matter.
 A NC Personal Injury Lawyer can help you decide if settling or going to court is right move in your county.
 Counties in NC can have extremely different demographics, political affiliations and economic classes.
 These and other factors will affect how a jury will view your claim in your county.

 For District court cases, mediation is voluntary.
 If your case is filed in Superior court, mediation is mandatory.
 The mediation is called a “mediated settlement conference.”
-A mediator (a neutral attorney) is assigned to your case by the court.
-Hopefully, you and defendant can mutually agree on a mediator.
+Hopefully, you and the defendant can agree on a mediator (a neutral attorney).
 If you cannot, the court will assign one to your case.
 If your case settles or does not settle at mediation, the mediator files a report with the court.
 If you settle, you are done…if not you have to proceed to trial.

 Ligation- Jury Trial